Joe Biden Gives His Blessing To Relationship Between Son Hunter And Beau’s Widow

 “I am certain that the account in question is not mine,” Hunter said, according to the New York Daily News.
 “This account was clearly set up by someone else without my knowledge and I first learned about the account in question from the media.”

-[Featured Image By Susan Walsh/AP Images]
+[Featured Image by Susan Walsh/AP Images]